boyang2022/pyaedt-toolkit-template/doc/source/Toolkit_template.rst

 The backend part controls all related to AEDT.
 It should contain code which could be launched without a user interface.

-On this repository you have a simple example, you will find in other toolkits more examples of how to develop a backend.
+On this repository you have a simple example, you can find in other toolkits more examples of how to develop a backend.
 It should be created in src/ansys/aedt/toolkits/new_toolkit_name/backend.

 Create unit test
 ----------------

-If the repository has a backend, you should create unit test for each different method, this will increase the maintainability of your code.
-File tests/test_00_template.py contains unittest for the backend methods.
+If the repository has a backend, you should create unit test for each different method, this increase the maintainability of your code.
+File tests/test_00_template.py contains unit test for the backend methods.

 Depending on the complexity of the unit tests, it could need AEDT or not to run the tests.

-If AEDT needs to be run, the GitHub actions will try to connect to a runner called *pyaedt-toolkits*, please submit an issue on the `PyAEDT Issues <https://github.com/pyansys/PyAEDT/issues>`_ page and PyAnsys organizers will give access to this toolkit.
+If AEDT needs to be run, the GitHub actions try to connect to a runner called *pyaedt-toolkits*, please submit an issue on the `PyAEDT Issues <https://github.com/pyansys/PyAEDT/issues>`_ page.

 If the unit tests do not need AEDT, then you could modify the .github/workflows/ci_cd.yml and remove line 63.